 Also, when creating a subscription at the FBI, HIJIS will invoke the Rapback Interface Adapter to obtain the fingerprint data and other information needed to form the subscription request EBTS transaction.

 Receive back from the FBI an acknowledgement of creation of the subscription, which contains a subscription identifier.
 HIJIS will store this in the subscription database for future communication with the FBI and to recognize later notifications for that subscription.
 Along with the identifier, HIJIS will store whatever other information is necessary to facilitate subsequent notifications and subscription processing (TBD).
-HIJIS communications with the FBI will occur via the new “EBTS Gateway adapter”.
+HIJIS communications with the FBI will occur via the new “EBTS Gateway”.

 Subscription acknowledgement from the FBI also includes an updated Identity History Summary.
 HIJIS will send this to the Rapback Results Storage Adapter for persistence in the Rapback Data Store.
 At the same time, HIJIS will need to query the Rapback Interface Adapter (or maybe the existing HIJIS Query adapter) to obtain the Hawaii rap sheet, and also send that to the Rapback Results Storage Adapter for persistence in the Rapback Data Store.